All Magic: The Gathering color combination names

 There is no right or wrong way to combine colors in MTG.
 Image via WotC

 There are six colors in MTG if you count colorless as a color.
 The colors are White (W), Blue (U), Black (B), Red (R), Green (G), and colorless (C).
 The color of mana matters in Commander, where cards within a deck must have the same color mana as the commander of your deck.
 Colors also matter in Limited Draft, where archetypes are designed from two-color pairs.
-Within all MTG formats, there are 10 two-color pairs, 10 three-color names, and five four-color combos that exist.
-Combining all five colors in one deck is another option called “WUBRG.”

 Here’s every possible MTG color combination and their names.

-All two-color combo names in Magic: The Gathering
+All two-color combo names in MTG

 Ally colors in MTG are color symbols next to one another on the color wheel, while enemy colors are opposite from each other on the wheel.
 Two-color combos in Magic are often referred to as Guilds from the plane of Ravnica.